Death threats, mock hangings and a used condom: Anti-vaxxers target Australian politicians

 “It’s the sort of stuff that Islamic fundamentalists do,” McGowan said of the threats, which had led him and his family to consider moving.
 “It’s not the Australian way.”

-Shanna Hicks’ home dreadlocks business doesn’t appear to fall under McGowan’s mandate.
+Shanna Hicks’s home dreadlocks business doesn’t appear to fall under McGowan’s mandate.
 But the 35-year-old, who lives in Karratha in the state’s north, said she would sooner stop working than get the shots.
 Hicks condemned the threats against politicians and lamented that they had distracted from peaceful anti-vaccine protests.
-But she also bristled at Western Australia’s plan to boost vaccinations by door-knocking residents in communities with low immunisation rates, like hers.
+But she also bristled at Western Australia’s plan to boost vaccinations by door-knocking residents in communities with low immunization rates, such as hers.

-“It makes me angry to think that somebody might knock on my door and try to vaccinate me or my son,” she said of her newborn, though only children 12 and over are currently eligible for the shots.
+“It makes me angry to think that somebody might knock on my door and try to vaccinate me or my son,” she said of her newborn, though only children age 12 and over are currently eligible for the shots.
 “Not just angry, it makes me wild.”

 With a federal election early next year, some politicians have courted the anti-vaccine vote by calling for a law against vaccine mandates.
 Prime Minister Scott Morrison has walked a fine line on the issue, saying he is against such a law but also that it is time for governments to “step back and for Australians to take their lives back.”